 In addition, the Army's presence was also increased.
 As the navy assumed full control of Ford Island, the Army was in need of a new base for its Air Corp station in the Pacific, thus construction of Hickam Field began in 1935 at the cost of over $15 million.

-Pacific Fleet Established at Pearl Harbor
+Pacific Fleet Established

-When war in Europe began to rage and tensions between Japan and the United States continued to increase, the decision was made to hold the Navy's 1940 fleet exercises in the area of Hawaii.
+When the war in Europe began to rage and tensions between Japan and the United States continued to increase, the decision was made to hold the Navy's 1940 fleet exercises in the area of Hawaii.
 Following those exercises, the fleet remained at Pearl.
-On February 1, 1941 the United States Fleet was reorganized into separate Atlantic and Pacific Fleets.
+On February 1, 1941, the United States Fleet was reorganized into separate Atlantic and Pacific Fleets.

 A Much Different World Today